 The navel is the area located at the lower part of the torso and is what remains after the umbilical cord is cut, right after birth.
 In TCM, it is also referred to as the “golden point,” and the acupuncture point related to it is called shen que (Spirit Gate).
 The Chinese herb used for moxibustion is burned right above the navel during navel moxibustion.

 Navel moxibustion is said to stimulate the stomach gas, clear the meridians, promote blood flow, regulate the body’s organ functions, and stimulate the body’s healing properties during different diseases.

-The navel is densely populated by blood vessels and considered to be an alternative place to administer medications to a patient because its absorption rate is higher than that of the stomach.
-This method, however, is considered dangerous in many Western countries, and is thus hardly practiced.
+The navel is densely populated by blood vessels and is considered to be an alternative place to administer medications to a patient because its absorption rate is higher than that of the stomach.
+This method, however, is considered dangerous in many Western countries, and it is thus hardly practiced.

 Chinese medicine believes that drugs administered through the navel will quickly spread and affect the meridians and internal organs.
 Furthermore, administration through the navel is believed to be less of a burden on the gastrointestinal system compared to taking medication orally.

 Clinical research has been done on moxibustion and its effect on Crohn’s Disease (CD).
 Moxa was used together with acupuncture.
 According to the study, moxibustion with acupuncture provided significant therapeutic benefits in patients with active CD beyond the placebo effect.

 It is common to hear from patients that they sensed a sudden flow of warmth that radiated along a specific pathway of their body, oftentimes corresponding to the meridian being treated.
 TCM doctors consider this a good sign, as it indicates the arrival of the qi and the opening of the channel in question.